 She scratched away using her feet and toes (sgraffito) on the grass and found a white chalk under the surface.
 She kept going and created a picture by scraping away the surface.

 Here you can see an example of a large piece of sgraffito art on a building:

 On closer inspection, you can see the areas that have been scraped away to reveal lower layers of plaster:

 In ceramics, sgraffito can be used to add a contrast between two colours or tones:

 Sgraffito pottery is extremely popular and easy to create at home using air-drying clay.

-To create a sgraffito mug, you will need two colours of air-drying clay, a rolling pin and a wire hook clay tool, it's that easy.
+To create a sgraffito mug, you will need two colours of air-drying clay, a rolling pin and a wire hook clay tool – it's that simple.

 The first step is to roll out your first colour of clay.
 Use two wooden rules around 5mm thick to ensure you roll the clay to an even thickness.

 Once rolled, keep the clay to one side and repeat the process with your second colour clay.
 Pick a colour that will be a strong contrast to the other one.

 These two colours need adding together.
 Score and dampen the clay on one side of each colour and place them on top of each other (scored sides touching).